foundry-rs/starknet-foundry/docs/src/development/environment-setup.md

 It is not possible to run tests without these installed.

+## Forking tests

+To be able to run tests from `crates/cheatnet/tests/starknet/forking.rs`, you must have RPC node set up on the `integration` network.

+> 📝 **Note**
+> This is only a temporary solution.
+We will use local node when `starknet-devnet-rs` supports RPC 0.4.0 specification.

 ## Running Tests

 > ⚠️ Make sure you run `./scripts/prepare_for_tests.sh`